By Paul Guilfoyle

 And the more emotionally loaded the situation becomes, the more difficult it often becomes to access the acquired skill the golfer already possesses.

-Not necessarily because the technique disappeared that quickly.
-Hitting ball after ball on the range has no consequences, results aren’t at stake.
+Hitting ball after ball on the range has no consequences.

-But because their mental state changed.
-Just one bad shot can potentially seriously damage a score.
+But on the course, just one bad shot can feel as though it might seriously damage a score.

-The golfer started trying not to fail instead of simply committing to a free flowing swing.
+The golfer starts trying not to fail instead of simply committing to a free-flowing swing.

 The free-flowing golfer.

-The strange thing is they’re often the same person within the same round.
+The strange thing is they’re the same person within the same round, even within the same hole.

-I’m certainly not against technical coaching by the way.
+None of this means I’m against technical coaching by the way.
 Far from it.

 Good golf coaches do incredibly valuable work and obviously golfers need sound fundamentals and practice.